EXPLORE THE WILDERNESS

 There is a lot of noise out there about what raincoat is the best, what material your canoe should be built out or how light your tent should be.

 It’s easy to get confused by all the gear out there, the brands and materials.
-To break down what you’ll need, we made this handy Boundary Waters Gear List for you to download and use.
+To break down what you’ll need, we made this handy Boundary Waters’ Packing List below, click on it to download your copy.

 If you still need help, feel free to reach out to any of the outfitters on our BWCA Outfitters page.
 They will be able to field any questions as well as offer full or partial outfitting.